 Appeals of the final determination will be reviewed as they are received.
 Timelines for processing are subject to change dependent upon the volume of requests received during any given period.

-The decision of the Vice President for Human Capital Services is final and concludes the appeal process.
-Following a final determination, departments should submit required documentation requested to Human Capital Services for processing.
+The decision of the Chief Human Resources Officer is final and concludes the appeal process.
+Following a final determination, departments should submit required documentation requested to Human Resources for processing.

 Frequently asked questions

 Supervisors and managers assign work and determine the need for organizational changes and job restructuring based on new programs, technology or changes in staffing.
 Positions can also evolve naturally as an experienced employee assumes higher level responsibilities.
 This is why it is important that all employees are classified appropriately—and paid fairly—based upon the job duties and responsibilities assigned.
 Resources are made available to supervisors and managers to know when to request a reclassification (pdf).

 Does an employee have to be performing the job duties of the requested job title in order to request a reclassification?